 - The good: Contact-free delivery from most of your favorite local restaurants.

-Also, many delivery drivers earn little more than minimum wage.
-That pittance seems particularly egregious during a pandemic when they’re essentially risking their lives to deliver burritos and sushi.
+Also, many food delivery drivers earn little more than minimum wage.
+That seems particularly egregious during a pandemic when they’re essentially risking their lives to deliver burritos and sushi.
 If you’re able, consider tipping well.
 No matter the size of the order, a $5 gratuity should be the absolute minimum.
 It’s the right thing to do.